Ballyfermot

-Ballyfermot is also known as a civil parish in the barony of Uppercross.
+Ballyfermot is also a civil parish in the historical barony of Uppercross.

 Toponymy

 The place name Ballyfermot—rendered in Irish Baile Formaid and sometimes Baile Thormaid—is derived from the Middle Irish baile ("farmstead"), and the Old Norse personal name Þormundr.
 It is also referred to colloquially by Dubliners as Ballyer for short.

 History

 The 12th century saw the Cambro-Normans expand west across the Irish Sea from Pembroke in Wales into Leinster.
 After the Treaty of Windsor in 1175, through feudal land grants and intermarriage, the Cambro Norman knights came into possession of land in south and west Dublin, along with the local Irish chieftain who supported them, Mac Giolla Mocolmog.
 Family names associated with the area at this time included Mac Giolla Mocolmog (FitzDermot), O'Cathasaidhe, Fitzwilliam, Le Gros (Grace), O'Dualainghe, Tyrrell, O'Hennessy, O'Morchain, Dillon, O'Kelly, De Barneval (Barnewall), and Newcomyn (Newcomen).

-In 1307 the manor of Ballyfermot was held by William Fitzwilliam and his wife Avice, who leased part of it to Thomas Cantock, the Lord Chancellor of Ireland.
+In 1307, the manor of Ballyfermot was held by William Fitzwilliam and his wife Avice, who leased part of it to Thomas Cantock, the Lord Chancellor of Ireland.
 The land passed from the Fitzwilliams to their relatives, the Clahulls from Dundrum, and later to the Barnawalls of Drimnagh Castle.

 Ballyfermot Castle was constructed on the site of a Norman motte and baily.
 Located northwest of the intersection of Le Fanu and Raheen Roads, it was the centre of the Upper (west) and Lower (east) Ballyfermot townships.
-Built in stone by Wolfram De Barneval in the fourteenth century, it was a stronghold against the formidable O'Byrnes and O'Tooles.
-These aboriginal Gaelic families had been discommoded from their lush home-farms around Naas.
-They were driven south into the wooded Dublin hills.
-Unlike their intermarried Mac Giolla Mocolmog relatives, now called FitzDiarmuid, they had not integrated into the evolving Hiberno-Norman society.
-They frequently raided, rustled and burned local bawn enclosures from their inaccessible hillside encampments beyond Brittas and Bohernabreena.
+Built in stone by Wolfram De Barneval in the fourteenth century, it was a stronghold against the O'Byrne and O'Toole families.
+These native Gaelic families had been discommoded from their original lands near Naas.

-The Castle was inherited by Robert Newcomen, who enhanced it and held it into the mid-seventeenth century.
+The castle was inherited by Robert Newcomen, who enhanced it and held it into the mid-seventeenth century.
 Its political importance subsequently declined with the Newcomens, culminating with the suicide of Thomas Gleadowe-Newcomen in 1825.
-It later housed a school managed by headmaster William Oulton Prosser in the latter eighteenth century.
+It later housed a school.
 The castle defence wing to the south and east is reputed to have been destroyed by fire.
 Ballyfermot House, known locally as 'the tiled house', was built by the Verveer family.
-In his A Topographical Dictionary of Ireland, Samuel Lewis places a Captain Lampier and his wife Bridget (Cavanaugh of Goldenbridge) as living there in 1834.
-It stood on the great park to the north of the castle's aquaculture pond.
-Built in the early eighteenth century, the house had a quirky slated façade in the Dutch style.
+In his A Topographical Dictionary of Ireland, Samuel Lewis places a Captain Lampier and his wife Bridget (Cavanaugh of Goldenbridge) (Lieutenant Joseph Lamphier, 2nd Battalion, Royal Irish Fusiliers and Bridget Mary Cavanagh) as living there in 1834.
+It stood to the north of the castle's aquaculture pond.
+Built in the early eighteenth century, the house had a slated façade in the Dutch style.